gruntjs/grunt-contrib-copy/docs/copy-options.md

 The file encoding to copy files with.

 ## mode
-Type: `Boolean` or `Number`
+Type: `Boolean` or `String`
 Default: `false`

-Whether to copy or set the existing file permissions.
-Set to `true` to copy the existing file permissions.
+Whether to copy or set the destination file and directory permissions.
+Set to `true` to copy the existing file and directories permissions.
 Or set to the mode, i.e.: `0644`, that copied files will be set to.

 ## timestamp
 Type: `Boolean`